 Determining the cause and treatment of nasal allergies may help reduce swelling in the eustachian tube.
 There are a number of different ways we can treat allergies, and we'll discuss the options together:

-- Determine the causes of allergies and stay away from them.
+- Identify the causes of allergies and avoid them.

-- Use of intranasal anti-inflammatories to reduce inflammation of the eustachian tube mucosa.
-We recommend trying anti-inflammatories for two weeks to see if the medication helps.
+- Use of anti-inflammatory drugs inside the nose to reduce inflammation of the mucous membrane of the Eustachian tube.
+We recommend trying anti-inflammatory drugs for two weeks to see if the medication helps.

 - Decongestants, which help open a blocked eustachian tube by reducing swelling of the nasal lining.
 These medicines work immediately and can be taken as needed.